 - Sort out the most important thing – find a tech partner who will understand your idea and business goals, help you advance them, and finally prepare a solid development plan for your app.

 Finally, it’s worth checking out what you can do with Node.js and what types of apps you can build.
 Remember, however, that even though the technology is a core element of your app, it doesn’t define its success.
-Technology is leverage – if you put it to something that works, it will work exponentially better.
+Technology is leverage – if you put it into something that works, it will work exponentially better.
 But if you put it to something that doesn’t work – it won’t be able to magically fix it.

 FAQs about using Node in application web development

-Who uses node js for back-end?
+Who uses Node.js for back-end?

 According to StackOverflow’s 2021 Developers Survey, Node.js got 33.91% of votes regarding programming languages’ popularity.
 Doesn’t seem impressive?
 Okay, and what about the fact that NASA uses Node.js?
-Along with other giants, such as PayPal, LinkedIn, Uber, Twitter, Netflix, Yahoo, eBay, and Trello.
+Along with other giants such as PayPal, LinkedIn, Uber, Twitter, Netflix, Yahoo, eBay, and Trello.

 In which industries is it worth using node.js for back-end?